 Selecting a Journal that Meets Ethical Standards

 When you submit your paper to a journal for consideration, you want to be sure that the journal follows the appropriate ethical guidelines.
-You want to know that the editors will act in an ethical way, that the peer-review process follows appropriate standards, and that the journal has integrity.
+You want to know that the editors will act in an ethical way, that the peer review process follows appropriate standards and that the journal has integrity.
 When these standards are followed, you can be confident that your paper will be reviewed fairly and in a timely fashion and that you have some recourse if you believe something was not handled appropriately.
-You also want an editor who will respond to any communication you send and journal with a transparent peer-review process.
+You also want an editor who will respond to any communication you send and a journal with a transparent peer review process.

 Committee on Publication Ethics (COPE)

 The Committee on Publication Ethics (COPE) is a non-profit organization that has over 12,000 members across the world.
 This organization outlines ethical standards that all journals should comply with.
 COPE publishes flowcharts on their website that are designed to support journal editors and help publishers to apply ethical standards and address issues when they arise.
 Checking out these flowcharts, as an author, will inform you about the ethical standards journal editors should follow and the steps they should take to address any issues that arise.

 COPE provides guidelines targeted toward editors, reviewers and authors.